Donald Smith convicted in 2013 rape, murder of 8-year-old Jacksonville girl

 - Donald Smith jurors told trial will be 'emotional, gut-wrenching'

+He said he's relieved that Smith was found guilty, but the verdict won't bring his daughter back.
+She would be 13 years old now.

+"It's been a nightmare since (her murder)," Jarreau said.
+"It just doesn’t feel real.
+You don’t think these things would happen to you."

-Smith, the man with whom she was last seen, was arrested the morning after Cherish disappeared, shortly before her body was discovered in a creek behind a church.
+Smith, the man with whom Cherish was last seen, was arrested the morning after she disappeared in June 2013.
+Her body was discovered in a creek behind a church soon after he was in custody.

 Repeated delays in the court system stretched for more than four years before the case finally went to trial this week.

+Smith, who showed almost no emotion when he was declared guilty in court, will now either spend the rest of his life in prison or be put to death.
+Perrywinkle and Jarreau both want Smith to get the death penalty.

+"People like that don’t deserve to walk the street, and they don’t deserve to be in jail," Jarreau said.

-In a surprise move, Smith's defense team chose not to deliver closing arguments.
+In a surprise move, Smith's defense team declined to deliver closing arguments Wednesday, following a pattern in which Smith chose to offer little defense for his crimes during the trial.

+Following two days of testimony, prosecutor Mark Caliel painted a vivid picture during closing arguments Wednesday of a little girl being hunted by a monster.

 "He may not look like much of a threat," Caliel said, pointing at Smith in the courtroom, "but on that night, in comparison to that little girl, he had the strength of a giant."